tratsiak/protractor-onliner/README.md

 # About:

-5 test cases that check sections of the https://onliner.by such as: Catalog, Registration, Cart, Forum, Services.
+5 test cases that check sections of the https://onliner.by such as: Catalog, Registration, Basket, Forum, Services.
 Data for tests are in the data.js file.

 # Contacts: